The Lilting Banshees: History

 The sketch comedy troupe was founded in 1998 by Ben Tomlin '94, Matt Jones '96, and several other theatre students.
 The founders based their name on a CD of Irish harp music that Tomlin found in the theatre department sound booth.
 In 2019, they celebrated their 25th reunion.
 Over 40 alumni attended the reunion show.
 They performed classic sketches and unveiled a new fund in memory of alumnus James Buscher ‘98, who died in a car accident in 2010.

 Style and content

 Members plan each show three months in advance.
-They meet regularly to pitch ideas for sketches, and after there are a sufficient number of them, they host a “War Room” session where they choose the skits; according to tradition, each decision must be unanimous.
+They meet regularly to pitch ideas for sketches, and after there are a sufficient number of them, they host a “War Room” session where they choose the sketches; according to tradition, each decision must be unanimous.
 Previous topics have included the excessively long lines at Chick-Fil-A and how cavemen first discovered cow's milk.
 Some performances feature sexually suggestive content.